 Roof-mounted solar energy systems.

-Roof-mounted Solar Energy Systems which use the electricity on site or off site are permitted as an accessory use in all zoning districts when attached to any lawfully permitted building or structure.
+Roof-mounted Solar Energy Systems and Solar Thermal Systems are permitted as an accessory use in all zoning districts when attached to any lawfully permitted building or structure.

 Height.
-Solar Energy Systems shall not extend greater than 10 feet above the building or roof on which they are mounted.
+Solar Energy Systems and Solar Thermal Systems shall not extend greater than one foot above the building or roof on which they are mounted and shall not extend above the peak of the roof.

 Ground-mounted Solar Energy Systems.

-Ground- or pole-mounted Solar Energy Systems which use the electricity on site are permitted as accessory structures in all zoning district(s).

 Height and setback.
 Ground- or pole-mounted Solar Energy Systems shall not exceed 15 feet in height when oriented at maximum tilt, and adhere to the setback requirements of the underlying zoning district.

 Lot coverage.
-The surface area covered by ground or pole-mounted Solar Energy Systems shall be included in total lot coverage.
+The surface area covered by and all area located between rows of panels of ground or pole-mounted Solar Energy Systems shall be included in the determination of total lot coverage.

-Ground- or pole-mounted Solar Energy Systems which use the electricity on site shall be exempt from site plan review required under the local zoning or other land use local laws at the discretion of the Code Enforcement Officer.

-Ground- or pole-mounted Solar Energy Systems that use the electricity primarily for use off site shall be required to obtain a site plan approval required under the local zoning or other land use local laws.
+Ground- or pole-mounted Solar Energy Systems shall be required to obtain a site plan approval required under the local zoning or other land use local laws.

+Ground-mounted or pole-mounted Solar Energy Systems are prohibited in front yards and side yards.

 § 134A-7.
-Approval standards for large-scale solar systems as special uses.
+Approval standards for large-scale solar systems and ground-mounted and pole-mounted small scale solar systems as special uses.

-Large-scale Solar Energy Systems are permitted through the issuance of a special use permit within Rural Residential/Agriculture, High Density Residential, General Commercial, Highway Commercial, Commercial or Industrial Zoning Districts and are subject to the requirements set forth in this section, including but not necessarily limited to site plan approval.
+Large-scale Solar Energy Systems are permitted through the issuance of a special use permit within Rural Residential/Agriculture, Highway Commercial, or Industrial Zoning Districts and are subject to the requirements set forth in this section, including but not necessarily limited to site plan approval.
 Applications for the installation of a large-scale Solar Energy System shall be reviewed by the Town of Catskill Code Enforcement Officer and include a completed environmental impact form (SEQRA) referred, with comments, to the Town of Catskill Planning Board for its review, which review may include approval, approval on conditions or denial.

+Ground-mounted and pole-mounted small scale solar energy systems are permitted through the issuance of a special use permit in all zones.

 Special use permit applications requirements.

 If the property of the proposed project is to be leased, a copy of the lease and, if applicable, other documents relating to legal consents between the parties specifying the use or uses of the land for the duration of the project, easements and any other relevant agreements shall be submitted.